INTERNATIONAL TRAVEL TIPS – Part 2

 Question: What should you really have in your carry-on bag, if you also have checked baggage?

 Answer: It could depend upon the distance, location, and time of day you will be landing.
 But generally you want to have some basic toiletries, a change of clothes, and women may want to have a curling iron.
 If you experience an unusually long delay, you may want to freshen up, and if your bags are lost or misplaced, a change of clothes may be necessary.
-Especially if there are no stores close by or open when you reach your destination (or if you refuse to pay $25 for a simple sweatshirt in an airport shop!).
-For those traveling with infants or children, we always pack extra clothes, etc. in case they spit up or spill on themselves.
+Especially if there are no stores close by or open when you reach your destination (or if you refuse to pay $25-35 for a simple sweatshirt in an airport shop!).
+For those traveling with infants or children, we always pack extra clothes in case they spit up or spill on themselves.
 Don’t forget these events could also happen on you!

 Question: Are there special precautions for women traveling alone?

 Answer from a business traveler: I was staying at a very well known highly respected hotel in a roof level end room (meaning that the building was 15+ stories, but designed with a connecting lower level roof, for the pool, deck, meeting rooms, etc.) I intuitively KNEW it was a bad idea to take a room on this level, but shrugged it off, mistake #1.
 I’ve always used the menus you hang outside your doorknob to order breakfast when on business trips.
 I thought it would be easier because I would have my order delivered during a specific time frame and then I did not have to worry about a room service delay.
 On this order form, one writes her name, how many will be eating, your room number, time of delivery, and your order.
 I had given someone all the ammunition that he would need.
 That someone went to my door-tag, got my name and room number, and then told the front desk that he was my husband and that he needed a new key.
 The clerk, WITHOUT ASKING FOR ID OR CALLING MY ROOM GAVE HIM MY ROOM KEY!
 At 2 a.m.
 I was awakened by my door opening with a man’s hand trying to figure out how to get the bar undone.
 Luckily I had put the security bar across.
 I started yelling at him and told him that I was on the phone with the police.
-Fortunately, these events rarely happen anymore due to hotels taking measures to reduce their liability.
+Fortunately, these events rarely happen anymore.
+Hotels now take measures to reduce their liability.
 Nevertheless, it is always a good idea to use the chain lock and avoid staying on the ground floor.

 Question: My daughter is a year and a half, and we would like to take advantage of traveling with her via plane before she turns two and before we have to pay for her.
 But without a ticket guaranteeing her a seat, she has to sit on our lap.
 How safe is that?